 Looking for the finest of GLCs?
 The 2023 and 2024 models are where it’s at.

 Powertrain: Still rocking that 2.0L turbo I4, but now with a mild-hybrid twist.
 We’re talking 255 hp plus an electric boost when you need it.
-Efficiency and power?
+Effectiveness and power?
 Yes, please.

 Transmission: That smooth 9-speed auto is back, making every drive feel effortless.

-Tech: The latest MBUX system is like having a genius co-pilot.
-Bigger touchscreen, augmented reality tricks, and voice control that actually gets you.
+Tech: The latest MBUX system is like having a brilliant co-pilot.
+Larger touchscreen, augmented reality tricks, and voice control that actually gets you.

-Safety: Driver-assist features that make you feel like you’re in a sci-fi movie.
-Adaptive cruise control, lane-keeping that actually works, and parking assist that’s almost too easy.
+Safety: Driver-assist features that make you feel like you’re in a cutting-edge movie.
+Adaptive cruise control, lane-keeping that actually functions, and parking assist that’s almost too effortless.

 Interior: High-end materials everywhere you look, mood lighting that sets the perfect atmosphere, and enough luxury features to make you feel like royalty.

-So far, these models are hitting all the right notes without any sour ones.
-It’s like Mercedes took everything they learned and poured it into these SUVs.
+So far, these models are hitting all the correct notes without any sour ones.
+It’s like Mercedes took everything they learned and poured it into these excellent SUVs.

 Mercedes-Benz GLC Resale Values